 Agile has been a popular project management framework ever since its inception.
-The agile adoption rate increased from a mere 37% in 2020 to 86% in 2021.
+According to Agile Adoption Statistics 2023, 71% of companies are adopting agile in which 60% of companies experience growth in profits.

 - 64% cited Enhance ability to manage changing priorities